EduardBargues/EduardBargues/README.md

 # Hi there, I'm Eduard Bargués - aka LuckyEdu 👋

 - 🔭 I’m currently working on serverless.
-- 🌱 I’m currently learning node.js, aws, serverless,
+- 🌱 I’m currently learning python, aws, serverless,
 - 👯 I’m looking to collaborate on open-source projects and making the world a better place.
-- 💬 Ask me about back-end development, devOps, git, c#, node.js, continuous-integration, continuous-delivery, continuous deployment and serverless.
+- 💬 Ask me about fintech, back-end development, devOps, git, c#, node.js, continuous-integration, continuous-delivery, continuous deployment and serverless.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eduardbargues/) or [Twitter](https://twitter.com/eduardbargues)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/eduardbargues/) and [Medium](https://eduardbargues.medium.com/)
 - ⚡ Fun fact: Living with my girlfriend and 3 other cats :D.
-- 🤴 Repositories I feel proud about: [CICD-template](https://github.com/EduardBargues/cicd-template)
+- 🤴 Repositories I feel proud about: [CICD-template](https://github.com/EduardBargues/cicd-template) and [Idempotency](https://github.com/EduardBargues/content-Idempotency-102)

 ## Volunteer, teacher and cloud-developer

 Always try to give my best and making this world a better place to be :).
 I was lucky enough to find [Migracode](https://migracode.openculturalcenter.org/) and being able to merge my programming passion and my will to help others.
 Most of my time I spend it learning new things.
 Currently, I'm working as a Cloud-engineer at [Ohpen](https://www.ohpen.com/) where I keep pushing my AWS+Serverless knowledge every day.

 ## People/Companies I worked with
 - [Migracode](https://migracode.openculturalcenter.org/): Teaching refugees to become full-stack developers.
 Stack: Git, Javascript, Node.js, PostgreSQL, Heroku.
-I also take care of a self-developed soft-skills curriculum about emotional intelligence, team-work and working under pressure.
+I also take care of a self-developed soft-skills curriculum about emotional intelligence, team-work, conflict management and working under pressure.
 - [Ohpen](https://www.ohpen.com/): Designing and implementing serverless systems for finance institutions in AWS.
 Owning the whole process.
 From CI/CD pipelines, deployments, monitoring and bug resolution.
 Mainly using AWS, Serverless, DynamoDB, RDS, Aurora, .Net, Node.js, Powershell and Python.
 - [Woffu](https://www.woffu.com/en/): Designing and mantaining our web and mobile application as a backend developer.
 Mainly working with all the .Net stack (Azure, C\#, SQL and Table storage)
 - [Fluendo](https://fluendo.com/es/): Designing desktop, mobile and web applications for the e-sports ecosystem.
 Mainly focused on Microsoft technologies such as C\# and Azure with a back-end development role.
 - [Aquiles Solutions](http://aquilessolutions.com/): Designing solutions for our clients.
 Main tasks: attending client meetings, implementing algorithms, designing applications and managing SQL databases.
 - [Guillaume Verdier](http://www.guillaumeverdier.com/en/) and [Benjamin Muyl](https://www.bmuyl.com/): Developing a fluid-structure interaction program with Finite-Element method.